hyspace/hyspace.github.io/_posts/2014-03-03-multiple-disqus-threads-on-one-page.md

 ###Give each passage an unique identifier

 Disqus threads are identified by its disqus_identifier, so each passage should have a unique identifier.
-We can select all elements that considered as "passages", and simply use automatically increasing number as identifier.
-This solution works, but when article are modified, for example a new passage are inserted to the head of article, all the following passage's identifier would move, threads will be assigned to wrong passages.
+We can select all elements that considered as "passages", and simply use automatically increasing numeric index as identifier.
+This solution works, but when article are modified, for example a new passage are inserted to the head of article, all the following passage's identifier would move, comment threads will be assigned to wrong passages.
 There's no simple solution for this, but there is a easy way to lower the possibility that changes make old identifier invalid.

 First, devide article into sections.
-Consider the identifier `section-2-3`, which means "The 3rd passage of section 2", this identifier won't move while section 1, 2 or 4 have any changes.
+Consider the identifier `section-2-3`, which means "The 3rd passage of section 2", its identifier won't move while section 1, 2 or 4 have any changes.
 Since `<h1>` is for page header, I can use `<h2>` as divider of sections.
 We can devide sections to even smaller sections by `<h3>`, and so on.

 Second, use different identifier for different elements.
-The most commonly generated child element is `<p>` in markdown, but `<ol>`, `<ul>` and `<div class="highlight">` are also possible.
-For example, `section-2-ol-3`, which means "3rd `<ol>` element in section 2.
-This ensures that when other element changed, `<ol>` elements are not effected.
+The most commonly generated element in markdown is `<p>`, but `<ol>`, `<ul>` and `<div class="highlight">` are also possible.
+For example, identifier `section-2-ol-3` means "3rd `<ol>` element in section 2.
+This ensures that when other element changes, `<ol>` elements' identifier are not effected.

 Please tell me if there are better *simple* ways to deal with this problem.

-###Show / hide Disqus threads
+###Show / hide comments counts

 From [guide] provided by Disqus, we can get comment counts by loading a script.
-This script will insert comment count string to certain elements. comment count string can be configure in Disqus admin panel.
+This script will insert comment count string to certain elements.
+String of comment count can be configure in Disqus admin panel.

 Another story is about showing and hiding count.
-I want see "new comment" button when mouseover corresponding passage element when there are not any comments, and "new comment" button with count number when there are already comments on the passage.
-It would be better to do this without javascript.
+I expect to see no button on passages which has no comments, and button with count number on passages which already has comments.
+When passages which has no comments are mouseovered, "new comment" button should be displayed.
+Also it would be better to do this without javascript.

 CSS 3 provides `:not` and `:empty` pseudo selector. we can these selector to style the count element.
 First we set string for zero comment to *empty*.
-In this way, count element with no
+In this way, count element with empty content can be selected by `:empty` and then be styled as invisible.

+###Show / hide Disqus threads

 [1]: http://mystrd.at/articles/multiple-disqus-threads-on-one-page/